 Hillary Swank dropping some knowledge in Freedom Writers (2007), Paramount’s adaptation of the true story about Woodrow Wilson High School’s 1994 freshmen class and their teacher Erin Gruwell.
 (Inspirational Hip-Hop/R&B song: “A Dream” by Common feat. will.i.am)

 Unfortunately, we live in a reality that doesn’t have enough Samuel L. Jacksons and Coach Carters or even ballroom dance and poetry classes to help keep kids in school and out of prison.
 Approximately 2,500 minors sentenced to life this year may not graduate from high school or attend college; prison art programs and their teachers are these inmates’ last hope of rehabilitation and sense of purpose.

-“There’s so many things [inmates] can’t do from prison, but they can write screenplays, they can write poetry, they can write books,” said filmmaker and Los Angeles facility screenwriting class instructor Gabe Cowan in PBS’s Independent Lens documentary feature They Call us Monsters [premiering Monday, May 22, 2017; check local listings].
+“There’s so many things [inmates] can’t do from prison, but they can write screenplays, they can write poetry, they can write books,” said filmmaker and Los Angeles facility screenwriting class instructor Gabe Cowan in PBS’s Independent Lens documentary feature They Call us Monsters.
 “What else are they gonna do for the next 90 years?”
 Out of the 61 inmates who have never taken an art class before, 96% enjoyed it “very much” and 62% of them got along better with their inmates within a year.